DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-04-adding-providers-to-the-register.md

 > Enter a valid accredited provider number - it must be 4 digits starting with a 1, like 1234

-We do not validate if the accredited provider number corresponds to the operating and legal names for the provider.
+We do not validate if the accredited provider number corresponds to the operating and legal names of the provider.

 ##### Date accreditation starts

+The date accreditation starts is required.
 If the user does not enter a date the accreditation starts, we show the error message:

 > Enter a date the accreditation starts

-If users enter an incomplete or incorrect date accreditation starts, we follow the [GOV.UK design system guidance on validating dates](https://design-system.service.gov.uk/components/date-input/#error-messages).
+If the user enters an incomplete or incorrect date on which accreditation starts, we follow the [GOV.UK design system guidance on validating dates](https://design-system.service.gov.uk/components/date-input/#error-messages).

 ##### Date accreditation ends

-If users enter an incomplete or incorrect date accreditation ends, we follow the [GOV.UK design system guidance on validating dates](https://design-system.service.gov.uk/components/date-input/#error-messages).
+If the user enters an incomplete or incorrect date on which accreditation ends, we follow the [GOV.UK design system guidance on validating dates](https://design-system.service.gov.uk/components/date-input/#error-messages).

 ### Enter address details